dunghoangtrung125/trungdunghoang125/README.md

 -->
 ### 🔡  I'm Hoang Trung Dung
 ### 👨‍🎓  I am a student from VNU University of Engineering and Technology (UET)
-### 🔭  I’m currently working at VCCorp as a Android Developer
+### 🔭  I’m currently working at VCCorp as an Android Developer
-### 🌱  I’m currently interested in learning Kotlin and modern android development (MAD)
+### 🌱  I’m currently interested in learning Kotlin and modern Android development (MAD), Jetpack Compose... etc
+### 🤔  I also want to put a step into the backend development world too
 ### ⚡  Fact: I have a lifetime crush but it isn't a happy ending story 😐
-### 📫  You can reach me via email trungdunghoang125@gmail.com
+### 📫  You can reach me via email at trungdunghoang125@gmail.com
 <br>
 <img src="https://komarev.com/ghpvc/?username=trungdunghoang125&style=flat-square&color=blue" alt=""/>